cego/gitte/README.md

 If the file `.gitte-override.yml` exist in the same folder as `.gitte.yml` or `.gitte-env` it will automatically be merged.

 If the file `.gitte-projects-disable` exist, projects, seperated by a newline, will be excluded from gitte.

+## Environment variables

+### GITTE_AUTO_MERGE
+Default: false

+Gitte will automatically merge default branch into custom branches if this is set to true.

+### GITTE_CWD
+Default: cwd of the current process

+Gitte will use this as the current working directory.

+### GITTE_NO_NEEDS
+Default: false (false = needs are enabled)

+Ignore dependencies.

+### GITTE_MAX_TASK_PARALLELIZATION
+Default: CPU/2

+Set this to limit the number of parallel processes when running tasks.